Mumbai Races: Christofle Best For Feature

-On the second day of the Mumbai meeting, the spotlight shines on A Campbell Trophy, where eleven skilled runners will dash from the starting gates.
+Additionally, the stewards have decided to suspend general condition No 6 (c) as published in the prospectus for the Mumbai meetings 2032/24.

+According to rule No 90 of the Rules of the Racing of the Club, the declarations published on November 26, 2023, will remain valid.

-The highlight of Sunday's card, this Class II race covers seven furlongs.
-Keep an eye on Christofle, the impressive three-year-old dark bay colt from Pesi Shroff's stable.
+The spotlight of the day's proceedings will be on the Campbell Trophy, a Class II race covering seven furlongs.
+Eleven skilled runners will dash from the starting gates, with Christofle, the impressive three-year-old dark bay colt from Pesi Shroff's stable, capturing attention.

 Selections